oauth-wg/oauth-selective-disclosure-jwt/main.md

 Note: discuss if we want to include Client, Authorization Server for the purpose of ensuring continuity and separating the entity from the actor.

-Note: no need to define `proof` anymore?

 # Concepts

 In the following section, the concepts of SD-JWTs and SD-JWT Releases are described at a conceptual level.

-## Creating a SD-JWT
+## Creating an SD-JWT

-An SD-JWS, at its core, is a digitally signed document containing hashes over the claim values with unique salts, optionally the holder's public key and other metadata.
+An SD-JWT, at its core, is a digitally signed document containing hashes over the claim values with unique salts, optionally the holder's public key or a reference thereto and other metadata.
 It is digitally signed using the issuer's private key.

 ```
 SD-JWT-DOC = (METADATA, HOLDER-PUBLIC-KEY?, HS-CLAIMS)